pymc-devs/pytensor/doc/library/config.rst

     ``'floatX'`` returns a number of with the dtype given by ``config.floatX``.

-    ``'raise'`` is the safest choice (and will become default in a future release of Pytensor).
+    ``'raise'`` is the safest choice (and will become default in a future release of PyTensor).
 It raises an error when one tries to perform such an operation, enforcing the use of the integer division operator (``//``).
 If a float result is desired, either cast one of the arguments to a float, or use ``x.__truediv__(y)``.